breedx-splk/sfx-java-to-otel/README.md

 of millisecond) precision is needed, an exponential bucket histogram can be useful here.
 Exponential bucket histograms are not yet supported in the Splunk O11y Suite.

+## SfUtil

+[SfUtil.java] is merely a utility class that provides a single static method called `cumulativeCounter()`.
+Its implementation is straightforward -- it makes a Dropwizard gauage whose generic type is bound to `Long`.
+It also takes a callback, so therefore it is async.

+The migration here is straightforward -- users should use an OpenTelemetry async `LongCounter` with cumulative temporality.

 ## Reporter

 tbd